jpgtzg/jpgtzg/README.md

         <img src = "https://quotes-github-readme.vercel.app/api?type=vertical&theme=algolia&border=true"/>
 </div>

-  As a technology enthusiast since a young age, I have been captivated by the world of software development and its application in robotics.
-My passion lies in contributing to the advancement of new ideas through innovation and executing projects of my own.
-Currently, my main focus is on leveraging robotic vision to develop algorithms that dynamically adapt to the environment and improvise as necessary.
-I consider myself a dedicated and hardworking individual, committed to achieving my goals in the field of technology.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/juan-pablo-gutiérrez-garcía-68609023b" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="juan-pablo-gutiérrez-garcía-68609023b" height="30" width="40" /></a>